 The NCSTC requested the Government of India to celebrate 28th February as National Science Day.
 India accepted and declared National Science Day in 1986.
 The first National Science Day was celebrated on 28th February 1987.

-While working in the laboratory of the Indian Science and Cultivation Association of Kolkata in 1928, he discovered a spectroscopic phenomenon which is now known as the Raman effect.
+While working in the laboratory of the Indian Association for the Cultivation of Science, Kolkata in 1928, he discovered a spectroscopic phenomenon which is now known as the Raman effect.
 He won the Nobel Prize for this amazing discovery in 1930.
 This was the first Indian Nobel Prize in the field of science.

 The Raman effect is the change in the wavelength of light that occurs when a light beam is deflected due to a molecule.
 When a beam of light passes through a clear, dust-free compound sample, a small portion of the light, with different wavelengths, exits in a different direction than the incident beam.
 Its existence is the byproduct of the Raman effect.